-As architects and designers we are creating a conversation about our physical place in the city through urban interventions, activations, architecture and design.
+As architects and designers we are creating a conversation about our physical place in the city through the way people use spaces, public and private.

 // Who we are //

 URBS is a husband and wife interdisciplinary design team and collaborative that challenges notions of who we (as urban dwellers) are in relationship to our city.
 We are interested in how it will begin to visually take shape as it grows into a dense urban environment.
 Austin has a unique opportunity to create a city of neighborhoods that are as unique as our culture.
 We are a city of makers, workers, creatives, DIYers, artists, and professionals.
 Our focus is on middle-density housing for families, live/work, neighborhood place-making and the wonderful objects that accompany urban life.
 We work to create spaces and places for people that challenge traditional conventions and that add to the existing city infrastructure.

 Matt Beaton, AIA, Architect